wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

 *List Comprehensions* are a special kind of syntax that let us create lists out of other lists ([Wikipedia](https://en.wikipedia.org/wiki/List_comprehension), [The Python Tutorial](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)).
 They are incredible useful when dealing with numbers and with one or two level of nested *for loops*, but beyond that, they can become a little too hard to read.

-In this article, we are going to make some *for loops* and rewrite them, step by step, into *Comprehensions*.
+In this article, we are going to make some *For Loops* and rewrite them, step by step, into *Comprehensions*.

 ## Basics

-The truth is *List Comprehension* are not too complex, but they are still a bit difficult to understand at first because they may look a little weird.
+The truth is *List Comprehensions* are not too complex, but they are still a bit difficult to understand at first because they may look a little weird.
 Why?
-Well, the order in which they are written is the ***opposite*** of what we usually see in a *for loop*.
+Well, the order in which they are written is the ***opposite*** of what we usually see in a *For Loop*.

 ```python
 names = ['Charles', 'Susan', 'Patrick', 'George', 'Carol']